SaturnFramework/Saturn.Template/README.md

 ## Using the template

 * Install or update the template: `dotnet new -i Saturn.Template`
-* Create a new project from the template: `dotnet new Saturn`
+* Create a new project from the template: `dotnet new Saturn --name my-saturn-project`
+  * Note: due to [NuGet behavior](https://github.com/SaturnFramework/Saturn.Template/issues/7) you have to provide a different name than working directory (e.g. `my-saturn-project`)

 ## How to contribute